mbr/simplekv/docs/index.rst

    store.put(key, value)
    store.copy(key, key2)

-If the backend does not support a native copy or move operation, it is emulated by the mixin by doing appropriate get/put/delete operations.
-Note that this does violate the atomicity guarantee given for the core API!
+If a backend does not implement the copy or move operation, the mixin will provide its own implementation by performing a sequence of get/put/delete/copy operations.
+Note that this sequence of operations is not guaranteed to be atomic, and might leave the source and destination keys in an undesired state if it is interrupted.

 .. autoclass:: simplekv.CopyMoveMixin
    :members: